YEAR 9 OPTIONS

 We offer a wide range of optional subjects to choose from.

-Students choose FOUR Optional Subjects in total, one from each of the four Options Blocks (cannot select the same option twice).
+Students choose FOUR Optional Subjects in total, one from each of the four Options Blocks (cannot select the same subject twice).

 Option Blocks A, B and C subjects are taught for 5 hours per fortnight, and Block D subjects are taught for 4 hours per fortnight.